esadakman/python-coding-challenges/README.md

 ## Question 4 ( Total amount of points)

 - Our football team finished the championship.
 The result of each match look like "x:y".
 Results of all matches are recorded in the collection.

--- For example: ["3:1", "2:2", "0:1", ...]
+    - For example: ["3:1", "2:2", "0:1", ...]

 - Write a function that takes such collection and counts the points of our team in the championship.
-Rules for counting points for each match:\
+Rules for counting points for each match:

-if x > y: 3 points\
+    - if x > y: 3 points
-if x < y: 0 point\
+    - if x < y: 0 point
-if x = y: 1 point\
+    - if x = y: 1 point

-- Notes:\
+- Notes:
-  -there are 10 matches in the championship
+  - there are 10 matches in the championship
-  -0 <= x <= 4
+  - 0 <= x <= 4
-  -0 <= y <= 4
+  - 0 <= y <= 4

 Solution: